China’s burgeoning fashion market: Trends and consumers

 Another progressive fashion movement making waves in China today is that of sustainability.
 The “Go Green” trend in China is being led primarily by domestic designers: for instance, Chinese brand ICICLE uses 100% organic or recycled materials to make its collections.

 JNBY, another domestic brand, has put particular focus on linen, a fabric representative of eco-conscious fashion.
-It comes as no surprise, then, that linen is forecasted to grow in visibility by +32% for women in China in Spring 2021 compared to Spring 2020.
+It comes as no surprise, then, that linen grew in visibility by +26% for women in China in Spring 2024 compared to Spring 2023.

 But consumers aren’t only drawn to local brands when it comes to sustainability: Snoozer Loser is an American apparel brand with a store in Shanghai.
 Their clothing and dyes are hand-made using organic cottons, and they endeavor to upcycle vintage materials in every collection.